campriest/beerapp/README.md

 Current Status:

-Front end can make calls to back in--input can be logged to terminal server--then pushed to DB.
+Front end can make calls to back in--input can be pushed into the mongodb--using mongolab.

 UI:
 Home Screen: